ncfpbl/site-source/README.md

 ## Where is Everything?

-*Good Question*
+*Good Question...
+I always ask myself this every time I edit this site...*

 `config/`
 |---`languages.toml` -- If you want something other than English
-|---`menus.toml` -- Menu Bar
+|---`menus.toml` -- Menu Bar -- use to edit menu appearances
-|---`params.toml` -- Site Parameters
+|---`params.toml` -- Site Parameters --mostly set but can edit as desired to change colors, fonts and contact information

-`build-site.R` -- Code from `update.sh` -- a DO NOT TOUCH
+`build-site.R` -- Code from `update.sh` -- a soft DO NOT TOUCH

 `config.toml` -- Site configuration -- a touch only if you need to: establishes the title and URL of the site.

-`resources/` -- Backend stuff for site -- a DO NOT TOUCH
+`resources/` -- Backend stuff for site -- a DO NOT TOUCH (you shouldn't need to touch it anyway)

 `static/` -- Place for external files -- a DO NOT TOUCH EXCEPT the `img` folder and whatever other folders YOU create.

 1. Academic recognizes folders.
 If you create a folder of something in the `content/` folder, create one with the same name in the `static/` file to put in all non-featured images and files.
 2. Use the `files/` folder for lone PDF files that are not necessarily associated with a paper.
 This can include CVs, letters, or other documents that is nice to show but not part of a project.

-`themes/` -- site theme -- a DO NOT TOUCH unless you want to upgrade.
+`themes/` -- site theme -- a DO NOT TOUCH (as in edit -- highly recommend reading through, especially the `exampleSite/` folder for blank templates) unless you want to upgrade.
 In that case, clone https://github.com/gcushen/hugo-academic.git and replace the existing `hugo-academic/` folder.
 As mentioned above -- THIS CAN GET MESSY!

 `update.sh` -- Publish site -- Edit commit messages as desired